suvo-oko/linuxbootcamp/Week3/lab1.md

 ## Configure WordPress

-I create a SQL file called `wordpress.sql` to configure the MySQL database for wordpress.
+I created a SQL file called `wordpress.sql` to configure the MySQL database for wordpress.
 I used Nano to edit the file.

 `sudo nano wordpress.sql`

 You can see the file [here](scripts/wordpress.sql).

-We'll now pipe the contents of this file to the `debian.cnf` file, where the database settings will be stored.
+We'll now use this SQL file and pipe it to `debian.cnf`.
+This is a configuration file.

 `cat wordpress.sql | sudo mysql --defaults-extra-file=/etc/mysql/debian.cnf`